leepeony/storytelling-tutorial/README.md

 ### <b>Tasks:</b>
+0. Set up Git on your computer and explore the GitHub website
 1. Clone the repo to your local machine
 2. Create a branch
 3. Make an edit to README.md